Computational Research Center

 Contact: Warren Perger

-Use one of the most powerful supercomputers in the region to help unravel the mysteries of the Great Lakes.
-Employing Superior, the Center’s supercomputer, researchers will be able to predict wind, wave, and current patterns throughout all five Great Lakes—all with greater accuracy than ever before.
+Use one of the most powerful high performance computer clusters in the region to help unravel the mysteries of the Great Lakes.
+Employing Superior, the University's shared High-Performance Computing Infrastructure, researchers will be able to predict wind, wave, and current patterns throughout all five Great Lakes—all with greater accuracy than ever before.

 Superior will provide Center researchers in many areas with countless new computational tools.
 Using this new technology, researchers can better predict complex processes by building higher-order models of nutrients, harmful algae blooms, and transport paths of invasive species.